percula/PlanterFAQ/faq_v3.md

 ### What do those circles with 4× and ¼ mean?

 4× indicates you can plant 4 plants in that square.

+### What does "pro" include?

+- ♾ Unlimited gardens
+- 🚫 No ads
+- 📝 Notes
+- 📅 Events: Keep track of when you start seeds, water, fertilize, and more
+- 🎨 Custom backgrounds: Mulch, trellises, and more
+- 😊 A warm, fuzzy feeling for supporting the app developer

+### What platforms is Planter available for?

+Planter is currently available for Android and iOS.
+Web support is coming soon!